Fritjof Capra

-Fritjof Capra (born February 1, 1939) is an Austrian-born American physicist, systems theorist and deep ecologist.
+Fritjof Capra (born February 1, 1939) is an Austrian-born American author, physicist, systems theorist and deep ecologist.
 In 1995, he became a founding director of the Center for Ecoliteracy in Berkeley, California.
-He is on the faculty of Schumacher College.
+He was on the faculty of Schumacher College which was disestablished in 2024.

 Capra is the author of several books, including The Tao of Physics (1975), The Turning Point (1982), Uncommon Wisdom (1988), The Web of Life (1996), and The Hidden Connections (2002), and co-author of The Systems View of Life (2014).

 Life and work

 Born in Vienna, Austria, Capra attended the University of Vienna, where he earned his PhD in theoretical physics in 1966.
 He conducted research in particle physics and systems theory at the University of Paris (1966–1968), the University of California, Santa Cruz (1968–1970), the Stanford Linear Accelerator Center (1970), Imperial College, London (1971–1974) and the Lawrence Berkeley Laboratory (1975–1988).
 While at Berkeley, he was a member of the Fundamental Fysiks Group, founded in May 1975 by Elizabeth Rauscher and George Weissmann, which met weekly to discuss philosophy and quantum physics.
 He also taught at U.C.
 Santa Cruz, U.C.
 Berkeley, and San Francisco State University.

-He has written popular books on the implications of science, notably The Tao of Physics, subtitled An Exploration of the Parallels Between Modern Physics and Eastern Mysticism.
+He has written popular books on the implications of science, notably The Tao of Physics (1975), subtitled An Exploration of the Parallels Between Modern Physics and Eastern Mysticism.
 The Tao of Physics asserts that both physics and metaphysics lead inexorably to the same knowledge.
 After touring Germany in the early 1980s, Capra co-wrote Green Politics with author Charlene Spretnak in 1984.

-He is fluent in German, English, French and Italian.

 Capra contributed to the screenplay for the 1990 movie Mindwalk, starring Liv Ullmann, Sam Waterston and John Heard.
 The film is loosely based on his book, The Turning Point.